lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 .. include:: /includes/application_build_and_run.txt

-For testing purposes, the :ref:`ot_cli_sample` sample can be used together with nRF TBR application.

 Thread CLI device building
 ==========================

-Optionally, you can also build the Thread CLI device.
+For testing purposes, optionally the :ref:`ot_cli_sample` sample can be used together with nRF TBR application.
-To do so, follow the instructions from the :ref:`ot_cli_sample_building_and_running` section .
+To do so, follow the instructions from the :ref:`ot_cli_sample_building_and_running` section of the Thread CLI sample.

 Testing
 =======

-This section presents a few ways to test the nRF TBR application functionalites.
+This section presents a couple ways to test the nRF TBR application functionalities.

 The following diagram illustrates a test setup: